 Identifying your post reach helps you get your hands on the vital basics of social media posting, timing, and content.

 To calculate your post reach, take out the number of times a particular post has reached its audience from your post analytics.
 Next, divide this number by your total number of followers and multiply by 100.
 The number you get in the end is your post’s reach.

 Identify this metric for various posts to see how well each is being received.
 You can also log these into a social media KPIs spreadsheet for a clear idea of which types of posts have the greatest reach.

 As you do this, you will note a pattern in the type of content that is well-received by your audience.
 You can also pinpoint the timings when your posts get a wider reach.

 The traffic or number of people who head from social media to your website is the social referral traffic for your site.
 This is a crucial metric to follow because it signifies the interested leads you have nurtured.

 It is also the first step in the process of converting your followers into customers.
 Use Google Analytics to get a roundup of the traffic coming to your site via social media.
 Two markers to watch over are:

 Channels: Here’s where you can get a combined overview of the traffic from all your social media profiles in a given period.

 Medium or Source: You will get a specific picture of segmented data here.
 This will display the particular social source of your traffic so that you can see how much traffic you are getting from each of the social channels you use.

 Engagement is very precious.
-Mere presence on a social channel delivers nothing.
+A mere presence on a social channel delivers nothing.
 If anything, it is only going to put off interested buyers as they see your business inactive.
-You’d be surprised to know that customers spend between 20-40% more with brands which engage and respond to them on social media.
+You’d be surprised to know that customers spend between 20-40% more with brands that engage and respond to them on social media.